zalando-stups/OAuth2-mock-play/README.md

 - [ ] Write tests
 - [ ] Create a docker image
 - [ ] Improve documentation a bit more
+- [ ] Add a swagger spec for documentation

 ## Running the server via Play